leafsphp/blog/posts/leaf3-released.md

 twitter: '@mychidarko'
 ---

-The official build of Leaf 3 was released yesterday: 15th March, and since then, all our packages are updating to use Leaf 3 as the new default.
+The official build of Leaf 3 was released on 15th March, and since then, all our packages are updating to use Leaf 3 as the new default.

 Make sure to read the breaking changes section to see if you need to make certain changes before the switch to Leaf 3.